-Appendix F - FY2023 Award Standard Conditions
+Appendix F - FY2024 Award Standard Conditions

-FDLE administers various federal award programs awarded through DOJ, Office of Justice Programs (OJP).
-FDLE awards funds to eligible applicants, and requires compliance with the agreement and Standard Conditions upon signed acceptance of the award.
+The Florida Department of Law Enforcement (FDLE) serves as the State Administering Agency (SAA) for various federal award programs awarded through the U.S. Department of Justice (DOJ), Office of Justice Programs (OJP).
+FDLE has been assigned as the certified Fiscal Agent for the Project Safe Neighborhoods awards by the U.S. Attorney.
+FDLE awards funds to eligible applicants and requires compliance with the agreement and Standard Conditions upon signed acceptance of the award.